On topological graphs with at most four crossings per edge: Proof of Theorem

-\begin{proof} Recall that a face that contributes charge through one of its edges in Step~3 cannot contribute charge through the same edge in Step~1.
-It follows from this fact and from Observation~\ref{obs:ch_2} that if a face is incident to a vertex of $G$ and its charge after Step~3 is zero, then this face is either a $1$-triangle or a $1$-quadrilateral.
+\begin{proof} It follows from Observation~\ref{obs:ch_3} that if a face is incident to a vertex of $G$ and its charge after Step~3 is non-positive, then this face is either a $1$-triangle or a $1$-quadrilateral.
+Assume without loss of generality that $|g_1| \geq |g_2|$.
+It follows that if $g_1$ is a $1$-triangle, then so is $g_2$, however, in this case the charge of $f$ should become zero in Step~3.
+Therefore, $g_1$ must be a $1$-quadrilateral and $g_2$ is either a $1$-triangle or a $1$-quadrilateral.

-Assume that $ch_3(g_1)=0$.
-Let $A$ be the vertex of $G$ that is incident to $f$, let $e$ be the edge $f$ that is opposite to $A$ and let $(B,C)$ be the edge of $G$ that contains $e$ (see Figure~\ref{fig:ch_3-1-tri-0}).
-Consider first the case that $g_1$ is a $1$-triangle.
-Since $g_1$ got its missing charge in Step~3, its neighbors are $1$-triangles.
-Then $(B,C)$ has four crossing points, since it supports three $1$-triangles ($g_1$ and its neighbors).
-Therefore it is impossible that both endpoints of the edge of $g_2$ that is contained in $(B,C)$ are crossing points.
-It follows that $g_2$ is incident to another vertex of $G$ but $A$ (either $B$ or $C$).
+Let $A$ be the vertex of $G$ that is incident to $f$, let $e$ be the edge of $f$ that is opposite to $A$ and let $(B,C)$ be the edge of $G$ that contains $e$.
+Let $e_1$ be the edge of $g_1$ that is contained in $(B,C)$ and let $e_2$ be its other edge that is not incident to $A$ (see Figure~\ref{fig:ch_3-neighbor}).

-Suppose now that $g_1$ is a $1$-quadrilateral and $ch_3(g_1)=0$.
-Denote by $e'$ the other edge but $e$ through which $g_1$ contributes charge in either Step~1 or~3.
-Note that if $g_1$ contributes charge to a $1$-triangle $t$ in Step~3, then $e'$ is not an edge of $t$.
-Indeed, if $g_1$ and $t$ share $e'$, then it follows from Proposition~\ref{prop:e_1-e_2} that $g_1$ does not contribute charge through $e$ and so $ch_3(g_1) \geq 1/3$.
-Therefore, $(B,C)$ supports $f$, $g_1$, and either a $0$-triangle (if $g_1$ contributes through $e'$ in Step~1, see Figure~\ref{fig:ch_3-1-quad-0}) or a $0$-quadrilateral and a $1$-triangle (if $g_1$ contributes through $e'$ in Step~3, see Figure~\ref{fig:ch_3-1-quad-1}).
-This implies that $(B,C)$ already contains four crossings, and therefore the edge of $g_2$ that is contained in $(B,C)$ must be incident to a vertex of $G$ different than $A$ (either $B$ or $C$).